Planning for Retirement in Mid-Career

 Takeaways and advice

 Putting a plan into place now will greatly assist you in preparing for a secure retirement.
 As your long-term and short-term goals begin to shift with your changing priorities, taking time to envision how you see yourself in retirement will help with your future planning.
 What are your passions?
 How do you want to spend your time?

 - Sign up for one of our mid-career workshops which helps you understand how your pension fits into your broader financial plan, including working through some financial planning exercises with our Advisors.
 To learn more and register for the next workshop, check out the Financial and Retirement Planning Workshops page.

-- Use our online My Retirement Planner through your e-services account to help you assess your financial picture in retirement to find out if you’re saving enough to meet your goals or if you need to make some adjustments.
+- Use our online Retirement Planner through your e-services account(opens in a new tab) to help you assess your financial picture in retirement to find out if you’re saving enough to meet your goals or if you need to make some adjustments.
 It offers a comprehensive snapshot of your overall retirement picture with an annual breakdown including your PSPP pension, CPP and OAS pensions, and personal savings.
 It also allows you to factor in your spouse’s expected retirement income to give you a detailed projection of your complete retirement picture.

 Our licensed Client Service Advisors don't just offer pension advice, they also help you grasp how your pension fits into your overall financial picture.Read More Member Services

 For many members, the final ten or so years of work prior to retirement is an exciting time to start looking forward to what lies after that important date.
 Learn what you need to be paying attention to in Late Career in order to have a successful retirement.Read More Planning for Retirement in Late Career

 2017 Annual Pension Statement and OPB News available online

 Our latest edition of OPB News and your Annual Pension Statement for 2017 are both available for online viewing.Read More 2017 Annual Pension Statement and OPB News available online